Towards Resolving Propensity Contradiction in Offline Recommender Learning: Experiments

-For the Coat dataset, differences in MSE between the proposed method and other baselines were not significant compared to Yahoo!
-R3.
-This is because, as shown in \Tabref{tab:data_stats}, the distributional shift between the training and test sets is significantly smaller than that in the Yahoo!
-R3 dataset, although its test data are ensured to be MCAR by its collection process.
-Nonetheless, it outperforms MF by 6.39\%, MF-IPS by 5.86\%, and MF-DR by 5.29\% in MSE.
-Moreover, it performs the best in ranking metrics, improving MF by 2.60\%, MF-IPS by 3.52\%, MF-DR by 1.99\%, MF-IPS (true) by 2.43\%, and MF-DR (true) by 1.39\% in NDCG.
-These results demonstrate that the proposed method works satisfactory even when the dataset size is small and the level of bias is not large.
+For Yahoo!
+R3, DAMF demonstrates the best ranking performance among all methods, including the methods with the true propensity score.
+It outperforms MF-IPS by 3.39\% and MF-DR by 4.15\%, MF-IPS (true) by 6.04\%, and MF-DR (true) by 3.61\% in NDCG.
+The results suggest that DAMF is powerful and useful for improving the recommendation quality and user experience with only biased rating data.
+Moreover, DAMF is the best in Coat, improving MF-IPS by 3.48\%, MF-DR by 1.94\%, MF-IPS (true) by 1.10\%, and MF-DR (true) by 1.32\% in NDCG.
+These results demonstrate that the proposed method works satisfactorily in the ranking task even when the dataset size is small and the degree of bias is not significant.
 Note that it is reasonable to assume that there exists a user--item pair with zero observed probability in Coat.
 This is because the training set was collected via workers' self-selection, and male workers did not provide the ratings of women's coats and vice versa.
 Thus, this result suggests the stability and adaptability of the proposed method to the data with a user--item pair with $\iP=0$.
-Conversely, the performance of the propensity-based methods on the Coat dataset is not theoretically grounded, as the training and test sets of the Coat dataset do not overlap.
+In contrast, the performance of the propensity-based methods on Coat is not theoretically grounded, as the training and test sets may not overlap.

-\textbf{\textit{How informative is the theoretical upper bound in \Thmref{thm1}?} } Finally, we investigate the correlation between the propensity-independent upper bound in \Eqref{eq:theoretical_bound} and the ideal loss function in \Eqref{eq:ideal_loss}. \Figref{fig:upper_bound_curves} depicts the upper bound and ideal loss (in terms of MSE) during the training of DAMF.
-First, it is evident that the upper bound of the ideal loss is effectively minimized by our adversarial learning procedure.
-Next, the figure suggests that the upper bound well correlates with the ideal loss function.
-Thus, minimizing our theoretical bound is a valid approach toward improving the recommendation quality on the MCAR test set.
-However, for both the datasets, there is a gap between the bound and the ideal loss at the initial part of the training steps.
-This observation suggests that our theory and algorithm can be further improved.
+\paragraph{\textbf{\textit{RQ.4 Does adversarial learning really minimize ideal loss?}}} Finally, we investigate the validity of minimizing the propensity-independent upper bound in \Eqref{eq:theoretical_bound} as a solution to minimize the ideal loss function in \Eqref{eq:ideal_loss} using only MNAR data. \Figref{fig:upper_bound_curves} depicts the sum of the first two terms of the upper bound (blue) and ideal loss (orange) during the training of DAMF on Yahoo!
+R3 and Coat.\footnote{We omit the constant terms that do not matter here in the upper bound, and thus the ideal loss may be smaller.} First, it is evident from the figures that our adversarial learning procedure effectively minimizes the upper bound of the ideal loss during training.
+Moreover, the figures suggest that the ideal loss function is also minimized well by our method.
+These results demonstrate that minimizing the theoretical upper bound in \Eqref{eq:theoretical_bound} is a valid approach for improving the recommendation quality on the MCAR test set.